uowdev/CJDevLib/BACnet/aboutBACnet.md

-#BACnet
+# BACnet

 "Building Automation and Control Network"

 Object-Oriented, Open Architecture intended to provide a standard interface for Building Automation and Control networks

-Developed in 1987 by American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE)
+Developed in 19a87 by American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE)

 Concept is to capture the environment, similar to the human senses:
 ```